alan-agius4/speedy-build-tools/README.md

 | `--files`, `-f`     | Files to be linted - Supports glob patterns                           | `src/**/*.*(html|htm)`  | Array   |
 | `--continueOnError` | Determines whether to exit with a non-zero status code on lint errors | `false`                 | boolean |

+#### Rules
+By default, it will try to locate the `.htmlhintrc` file in the root of your project folder.
+If the file is not found it will fallback to an internal `.htmlhintrc`.
+This file can also be used as a base for your rules.

 ### Lint Sass

 ```